HDembinski/jacobi/README.rst

 Precision
 ^^^^^^^^^

 The machine precision is indicated by the dashed line.
+Jacobi is comparable in accuracy to numdifftools.
+The error estimate has the right order of magnitude but slightly underestimates the true deviation.
+This does not matter for most applications.

 .. image:: https://hdembinski.github.io/jacobi/_images/precision.svg